 Erin Bagwell is a filmmaker and blogger focusing on feminism.
-She lives in in Brooklyn, New York.
-After being sexually harassed and underestimated at her 9 to 5, Erin quit her job in 2014 and started working as freelance.
+She lives in Brooklyn, New York.
+In 2014, after being sexually harassed and underestimated at her 9 to 5, Erin consequently quit her job and started working freelance.

-Inspired by the amazing female entrepreneurs she knew in Brooklyn who were raising money, managing teams, and working by their own rules she put together a Kickstarter campaign.
-The aim of the campaign was to fund a documentary to share their stories about entrepreneurship and feminism.
-Just in 30 days her campaign raised over $104K in funding.
-With this she was able to produce her first feature length film Dream, Girl.
-Now it is available for free on YouTube at dreamgirlfilm.com/watch.
+Inspired by the amazing female entrepreneurs she knew in Brooklyn – who were raising money, managing teams, and working by their own rules – she put together a Kickstarter campaign.
+The aim of the campaign was to fund a documentary to share stories about entrepreneurship and feminism.
+In just 30 days her campaign raised over $104K in funding.
+With this she was able to produce her first feature length film: Dream, Girl.
+Now it is available for free on YouTube at dreamgirlfilm.com/watch

-Dream, Girl is a feminist documentary showcasing the stories of inspiring & ambitious female entrepreneurs.
+Dream, Girl is a feminist documentary showcasing stories of inspiring & ambitious female entrepreneurs.
 It was screened at the White House as part of the United State of Women Summit.
-Later it was sold out screening at the iconic Paris Theater in New York City.
+Later, the screening at the iconic Paris Theatre in New York City was sold out.

 a documentary showcasing the stories of inspiring & ambitious female entrepreneurs.

-We asked Erin to share her entrepreneural learnings and her view on feminism with our community.
+We asked Erin to share her entrepreneural lessons and her view on feminism with our community.

-Erin, after having launched your first entrepreneurial project, you started to work very soon on several other business ideas.
+Erin, after launching your first entrepreneurial project, you started to work very soon on several other business ideas.
 Was it difficult to juggle many businesses at once?
-Do you have any tips on how to stay focused while having different commitments?
+Do you have any tips on how to stay focused while having multiple commitments?

 Now that Dream, Girl’s production and distribution is finished I’m free to explore other creative avenues.
 I work on a weekly podcast where Diana Matthews and I give Hollywood unsolicited advice about feminism called

 Your Kickstarter campaign to finance feminist documentary “Dream, Girl” was very successful.
-Also, many women use crowdfunding these days as an alternative way of investment.
+Many women use crowdfunding these days as an alternative way of investment.
 Do you have any tips for them on how to create and run a successful crowdfunding campaign?

 Yes!
 I have a whole article you can dive into here called “How to Crush Your Kickstarter Campaign”.
-You can find there my tips and tricks for running a successful crowdfunding campaign.
+There you can find my tips and tricks for running a successful crowdfunding campaign.

 You are vocal about feminism.
-You also host a podcast called “Beaver Talk” with Diana Matthews in which you give feminist advice to Hollywood.
-What are your tips on how to to tell stories of women from a feminist point of view?
+You also host podcast “Beaver Talk” with Diana Matthews in which you give feminist advice to Hollywood.
+What are your tips on how to to tell stories about women from a feminist point of view?
 And how to communicate political topics?

 What are three tips you would give to any women who wants to become an entrepreneur?

 Start small.
-Everyday do one thing to move into the direction of your dreams.
+Everyday do one thing to move in the direction of your dreams.
 Nothing happens overnight and it takes time and energy to build momentum.